icco/nanowrimo/2014/novel.md

 "Where is he?
 Who is he?"

 "He's in San Francisco, I think..." she flickers out of existance, cut off from finishing her sentence.

+## Chapter 2

+It took decades, but San Francisco was no longer the city it was.
+It was a husk, burnt out buildings, surounded by broken sidewalks.
+Graffiti signifying old companies to have come and gone.
+Dead bodies on the stoops of buildings, faded away from one too many chemical get-a-ways.

+Old San Franciscan Victorians burned to the ground.
+Large portions of downtown were underwater.
+Luxury high rises now occupied by schools of fish.
+The sunset had slid down its long hill into the ocean.

+Across the bay, Oakland was a metropolis of towering warehouses.
+Buildings over a hundred stories tall held entire communities, with different floors connecting the city with private bridges between buildings.

+Cristine stands by the window sipping a glass of white wine.
+Her slinky black dress and high heels offset by the rifle and sword slung across her back.
+She peered out examing the broken bridge and the sliver of fog that was once the great city by the bay.
+A bright light blue and then orange light flashes, coloring the fog.
+Causing it to glow internally briefly.

+She glances back at the party, no one seems alarmed.
+She hears a little voice in her ear, "Large data spike over in the city.
+Local network seems to be struggling, but it's not targeted at us."
+She nods, and taps her thumb to the pads of her fingers as if she was playing the piano.
+A few lights dance across her vision as she sends the last five minutes of what she saw to her partner many towers away.